Comma category

 In mathematics, a comma category is a construction in category theory.
 It provides another way of looking at morphisms: instead of simply relating objects of a category to one another, morphisms become objects in their own right.
 This notion was introduced in 1963 by F. W. Lawvere (Lawvere, 1963 p.
 36), although the technique did not become generally known until many years later.
 Several mathematical concepts can be treated as comma categories, such as the special case of a slice category.
 Comma categories also guarantee the existence of some limits and colimits.
 The name comes from the notation originally used by Lawvere, which involved the comma punctuation mark.
-The name persists even though standard notation has changed, since the use of a comma as an operator is potentially confusing, and even Lawvere dislikes the uninformative term "comma category" (Lawvere, 1963 p.
+The name persists even though standard notation has changed, since the use of a comma as an operator is potentially confusing, and even Lawvere disliked the uninformative term "comma category" (Lawvere, 1963 p.
 13).

 Definition

 The most general comma category construction involves two functors with the same codomain.
 Often one of these will have domain 1 (the one-object one-morphism category).
 Some accounts of category theory consider only these special cases, but the term comma category is actually much more general.